Battle of Aleppo (2012–2016): Destruction of the city and heritage

-The Al-Madina Souq, a major souq (market) in Aleppo, was affected by a fire in September 2012.
+Al-Madina Souq, a major souq (market) in Aleppo, was affected by a fire in September 2012.
 The Irish Times reported that around 700 to 1000 shops were destroyed by the fire, which had been caused by firing and shelling.
 The following month, there were reports of the Great Mosque of Aleppo being damaged by rocket-propelled grenades.
 Fighting with mortars and machine guns caused damage to the main gate and the prayer hall.
 The attack continued in the mosque till it was repelled by the army.
 The Citadel of Aleppo was damaged during Syrian army shelling.

 On 2 October, Irena Bokova, the Director-General of UNESCO, expressed her "grave concern about possible damage to precious sites" and requested the combatants to "ensure the protection of the outstanding cultural legacy that Syria hosts on its soil".
 She cited the Hague Convention for protecting the heritage sites.

 A 2014 report by UNITAR found, using satellite images, that 22 out of the 210 examined key structures had been completely destroyed.
 48 others had sustained severe damage, 33 moderate damage and 32 possible damage.
 The destroyed sites included the Carlton Citadel Hotel, destroyed to its foundations in a bombing in 2014, the madrasas of al-Sharafiyya and Khusruwiyah.
 Damage to the Great Mosque of Aleppo, whose minaret had been destroyed, was confirmed.
 According to official estimates, 1500 out of the 1600 shops in the souqs had been damaged or destroyed.

 The Washington Post wrote that the scale of devastation of Aleppo "evoked comparisons with cities like Grozny and Dresden".
 It noted, however, that the destruction was mostly concentrated in the rebel-held part of the city: about 70 to 80 percent of the destruction was in the east.
 UN satellite images determined more than 33,500 damaged residential buildings in the city, most of them multi-apartment blocks.
 The costs of reconstruction were estimated at between $35–40 billion.
 Al-Hakam Shaar and Robert Templer proposed that the deliberate destruction of Aleppo was a form of "urbicide".